kun-codes/Koncentro/README.md

 - [Super Productivity](https://github.com/johannesjo/super-productivity): The app is inspired by Super Productivity.
 - [chomper](https://github.com/aniketpanjwani/chomper): The website blocker has some functionality inspired by chomper.
 - [Flowkeeper](https://github.com/flowkeeper-org/fk-desktop): Installer creation scripts have been adapted from Flowkeeper.
+- [Flathub Banner Preview](https://docs.flathub.org/banner-preview): For the banner image used in the README.